-Caramel Cake and Caramel Frosting is a Southern classic.
+Caramel Cake and Caramel Frosting are a Southern classics.
 With layers of sweet and salty flavors this one of my favorite dessert recipes of all the classic frosting and cakes.

 As you know by now, baking was one of the centers of my childhood.
 I feel so fortunate to attempt to re-make recipes my mom or Grandmother made with me when I was younger.
 Some were never repeated, but some, like Caramel Cake, became a household staple.
 For as long as I can remember I just loved caramel cake and many times Mom made them as cupcakes.
 I love the layers of flavor and the yummy caramel icing that goes with it.